-Bliss is now accepting volunteer applications for helpline volunteers in Leeds and Birmingham and the surrounding area for each city.
+Bliss is now accepting volunteer applications for helpline volunteers in London, Leeds and Birmingham and the surrounding area for each city.
 All applicants must be able to attend the relevant two day workshop dates for your area below.

 The two day workshop is part of a full learning programme including at home tasks which will give you the knowledge and skills to start your volunteering role with confidence.
 Learn who Bliss are, what we do and how you can provide inclusive, tailored support to families to make a real difference to their neonatal experience.